DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Inquiries/Functional acknowledgement received.md

 ## Functional acknowledgement received inquiry
 Users can access the form by navigating to **EDI > Inquiries and reports > Functional acknowledgement received**. <br>
-When assigning outbound documents for a trading partner, the user has an option to set that an Inbound functional acknowledgement is required.
+When assigning outbound documents to a trading partner, the user has an option to set that an Inbound functional acknowledgement is required to be received from the trading partner.
-This is achieved by setting **Acknowledgement** to *Yes* on the Trading partner's Outgoing documents.
+This is achieved by setting **Acknowledgement** to *Yes* on each of the applicable Trading partner's Outgoing documents.

 This inqury form provides a view of outgoing documents that requires an Inbound functional acknowledgement. <br>
 **Outbound files** on the Action pane opens the Outbound file for the staging record.